RyanTarnowski/photo-to-background/README.md

 ```

 ## Motivation
-The idea behind this project is to take a selection of real world photos I've taken and transform them into various stylized backgrounds.
+I developed Photo 2 Background to take a selection of real-world photos I've taken and transform them into various stylized backgrounds that I can use as wallpapers on my devices.
+The project was built with Python and utilizes the Pillow library for most of the image transformations.
+Pillow is a fork of the Python Imaging Library.

 ## Usage
 - Resize photo: